 Information on the health impacts and distribution of different diseases, injuries and risk factors is important for monitoring population health and providing an evidence base to inform health policy and service planning.
 Burden of disease information can also be used to measure the health impact of interventions, and to highlight which diseases or risk factors to focus on when investigating the cost-effectiveness of programs and interventions.

-Australians suffered more burden from living with illness (52% of total burden) than from premature death (48%)
+In 2022, Australians experienced more burden from living with illness (52% of total burden) than premature death (48%)

 Indigenous Australians lost almost 240,000 years of healthy life due to illness and injury in 2018